apache/spark/docs/sql-ref-null-semantics.md

 ### Comparision operators <a name="comp-operators"></a>

 Apache spark supports the standard comparison operators such as '>', '>=', '=', '<' and '<='.
-The result of these operators are unknown or `NULL` when one of the operarands or both the operands are unknown or `NULL`.
-In order to compare the `NULL` values for equality, spark provides a null-safe equal operator ('<=>') which returns `False` when one of the operand is `NULL` and returns 'True` when both the operands are `NULL`.
-The following table illustrates the behaviour of comparison operators when one of more operands are `NULL`:
+The result of these operators is unknown or `NULL` when one of the operarands or both the operands are unknown or `NULL`.
+In order to compare the `NULL` values for equality, Spark provides a null-safe equal operator ('<=>'), which returns `False` when one of the operand is `NULL` and returns 'True` when both the operands are `NULL`.
+The following table illustrates the behaviour of comparison operators when one or both operands are `NULL`:

 <table class="tsclass" border="1">
   <tr>